Chinese Communist Party: Formal ideology

 The core ideology of the party has evolved with each distinct generation of Chinese leadership.
 As both the CCP and the People's Liberation Army promote their members according to seniority, it is possible to discern distinct generations of Chinese leadership.

-Marxism–Leninism was the first official ideology of the CCP.
+Marxism–Leninism is the official ideology of the CCP.
 According to the CCP, "Marxism–Leninism reveals the universal laws governing the development of history of human society."
 To the CCP, Marxism–Leninism provides a "vision of the contradictions in capitalist society and of the inevitability of a future socialist and communist societies".
 According to the People's Daily, Mao Zedong Thought "is Marxism–Leninism applied and developed in China".
 Mao Zedong Thought was conceived not only by Mao Zedong, but by leading party officials, according to Xinhua News Agency.

 Deng Xiaoping Theory was added to the party constitution at the 14th National Congress in 1992.
 The concepts of "socialism with Chinese characteristics" and "the primary stage of socialism" were credited to the theory.
 Deng Xiaoping Theory can be defined as a belief that state socialism and state planning is not by definition communist, and that market mechanisms are class neutral.
 In addition, the party needs to react to the changing situation dynamically; to know if a certain policy is obsolete or not, the party had to "seek truth from facts" and follow the slogan "practice is the sole criterion for the truth".
 At the 14th National Congress, Jiang reiterated Deng's mantra that it was unnecessary to ask if something was socialist or capitalist, since the important factor was whether it worked.
 The CCP's ideology today is often summarized as socialism with Chinese characteristics.